 - If you have the Databricks Operational Security Package, assign access control to the secret scope.

-- An end-to-end example of how to use secret management in your workflows: Secret Management Workflow Example.
+- An end-to-end example of how to use secrets in your workflows.

 In this guide: